A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: The approximate monotonicity identity

-\begin{proof}[Proof of Prop.~\ref{P:ENERGYESTIMATELAPSEANDSCALARFIELD}] The proof involves combining three integration by parts identities.
-Throughout, we silently use Lemma~\ref{L:KASNERMETRIC}.
-To obtain the first identity, we multiply both sides of the linearized lapse equation \eqref{E:LINEARIZEDLAPSE} by $\LapseRenormalized$ and integrate by parts over $\mathbb{T}^3$ to deduce that
+\begin{proof}[Proof of Prop.\ \ref{P:ENERGYESTIMATELAPSEANDSCALARFIELD}] The proof involves combining three integration by parts identities.
+Throughout, we silently use the identities in \eqref{E:KASNERTIMEDERIVATIVEIDENTITIES}.
+To obtain the first identity, we multiply both sides of the linearized lapse equation \eqref{E:LINEARIZEDLAPSE} by $\LapseRenormalized$ and integrate by parts over $\Sigma_t$ to deduce that

-The second identity is an energy estimate for the linearized scalar field wave equation.
-Specifically, we replace $t$ with the integration variable $s$ in equation \eqref{E:SCALARFIELDWAVEDECOMPOSED}, multiply by $- 2s \partial_t \SFRenormalized,$ and integrate by parts over $(s,x) \in [t,1] \times \mathbb{T}^3$ (we stress that $t \leq 1$) to deduce that the following inequality holds for $t \in (0,1]:$
+The second identity is an energy identity for the linearized scalar field wave equation.
+Specifically, we replace $t$ with the integration variable $s$ in equation \eqref{E:SCALARFIELDWAVEDECOMPOSED}, multiply by $- 2s \partial_t \SFRenormalized$, and integrate by parts over $(s,x) \in [t,1] \times \mathbb{T}^3$ (we stress that $t \leq 1$) to deduce that the following identity holds for $t \in (0,1]$: